20 Year Term Life Insurance…. Pretty hot stuff.

 Remember that the peace of mind comes from making sure you are properly insured.
 Never under insure.
 Debts you may have can still take a serious toll on the family as the policy death benefits may be not be adequate.

-If you or another insured does not die during the “term,” a good policy will allow a conversion to Guaranteed Universal Life with no evidence of insurability.
+If you or another insured does not die during the “term,” a good policy will allow a conversion to Guaranteed Universal Life without evidence of insurability.
 Just remember to heed my advice from above and convert the policy before the “term” ends.

 The Downside of 20 Year Term Life Insurance